-The CDC has also published Interim Clinical Guidance for Management of Patients with Confirmed Coronavirus Disease (COVID-19)external link for clinicians caring for patients with confirmed infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes coronavirus disease 2019 (COVID-19).
-CDC will update this interim guidance as more information becomes available.
+The CDC has also published Interim Clinical Guidance for Management of Patients with Confirmed Coronavirus Disease (COVID-19) for clinicians caring for patients with confirmed infection with SARS-CoV-2, the virus that causes COVID-19.
+This guidance covers clinical presentation, testing, diagnosis, and clinical management and treatment, among other topics.